 - Embroidery floss

-NOTE: We used pink for both the nose and mouth.
+NOTE: We used pink for the kitty’s nose/mouth.
 You may also prefer to embroider the eyes for children too young for button eyes.
 If so, black embroidery floss would be a good choice.

 - Knitting needle, chopstick or point turner